-If you check your own credit, this is considered a soft check, which is why many experts will encourage you to take advantage of your ability to check for free once a year, particularly if you’re trying to improve your credit.
+If you check your own credit, this is considered a soft check, which is why many experts will encourage you to take advantage of your ability to check for free once a year.

-This is certainly a major selling point for a lot of people.
-First of all, it’s appealing if you live far from your bank.
-If you’re in a major city center, your bank could be a long transit ride away from your home.
-Or maybe you live just outside the city and making your way into town to the bank can be a bit of a chore.
+This is certainly a major selling point for a lot of people, as it can be appealing if you live far from a financial institution.
+If you’re in a major city center, the financial institution could be a long transit ride away from your home.
+Or maybe you live just outside the city and making your way into town to the financial institution can be a bit of a chore.

-On the other hand, if you apply for an online line of credit, you don’t have to worry about getting to the bank during business hours.
-You can generally apply seven days a week, 24 hours a day, from the comfort of your own laptop, tablet, or smartphone.
+On the other hand, if you submit a request for a line of credit online, you may not have to worry about getting to the financial institution during business hours.
+Some companies that offer online lines of credit allow you to apply seven days a week, 24 hours a day, from the comfort of your own laptop, tablet, or smartphone.

-It’s very difficult to say exactly how long it will take to secure a line of credit in-person, at a bank.
-It often depends on each individual bank – and sometimes even the individual branch – but the process can be slowed by many things, such as:
+It’s very difficult to say exactly how long it will take to be approved for a line of credit in person.
+It often depends on each financial institution — and sometimes even the individual branch — but the process can be slowed by many things, such as:

 - The branch’s hours of business